tonyx/tonyx.github.io/fsharpeventsourcing/src/intro.md

 Contexts represent rows.
 Some constraints are applied to the rows.
 The context is responsible for the seats.
 The seats are associated with the rows.

 ## Sample application 4.
 Booking system for seats in a stadium
-The same as the application 2 but where rows are aggregates (so I can have any number of instances of seat rows).
+The same as application 2 but where rows are aggregates (so I can have any number of instances of seat rows).
 The application uses the SAFE stack based template.